sonatype-nexus-community/jake/README.md

 Run `jake config iq` to set the the endpoint and auth params.

 Once configured with proper credentials, run `jake iq -a <AppId>`, replacing `<AppId>` with the public ID of your application in Sonatype IQ.
-If a policy is violated that has the action set to `Fail` in IQ, `jake` will exit with a non zero code which can be picked up build automation or used to notify locally.
+If a policy is violated that has the action set to `Fail` in IQ, `jake` will exit with a non-zero code which can be picked up by build automation or used to notify locally.

 If your Nexus IQ installation is using a self-signed certificate, you can run `jake` with the `-i` or `--insecure` flag to work with these types of installations.